 As important a Christmas tradition as panettone has become in Malta, it apparently has its detractors.
 Click on the link to learn why this Maltese author calls panettone “literally the worst thing on the face of the earth”.
 The hate is real.

 Naspli is the Maltese word for the loquat, a fruit indigenous to southeastern China and Japan.
 Also known as the Japanese plum or Chinese plum, it’s known for its sweet and slightly tart citrusy flavors.
 Some people describe it as a cross between an apricot, apple, and pineapple with the texture of a peach when fully ripe.

 The earliest European record of the loquat dates back to the the 16th century but it probably wasn’t introduced to Malta until the mid-1800s.
 Naspli trees typically bloom in autumn and produce ripe fruit in April and May.

 Naspli fruits are typically eaten fresh but they can also be made into jam or used as a topping on pies and crumbles.

 Experiencing the local cuisine on your own is always fun, but no one knows Maltese food better than a local.
 What better way to experience the best of Maltese cuisine than by going on a guided food tour?
 A local will take you to the city’s best spots so all you have to do is listen, follow, and eat.
 Check out Get Your Guide for a list of Maltese food tours in Valletta, Gozo, and other destinations in Malta.

 FINAL THOUGHTS ON MALTESE FOOD

-My friend didn’t end up getting that apartment in Valletta but it’s safe to say that her first visit to Malta won’t be her last.
-I’m pretty sure she’s already planning her next trip back.
+She didn’t end up getting that apartment in Valletta but it’s safe to say that her first visit to Malta won’t be her last.
+With food this good, I’m pretty sure she’s already planning her next trip back.

 If you enjoy mild Mediterranean weather and have a fondness for architecture, history, and delicious food, then Malta is definitely for you.